BismaYB/Global-super-store-Sales-Analysis/README.md

 Returns Table
 The Returns table lists the returned orders, including order IDs and Market.

-# Visualizations
-Segmenting Visuals
-Country Representation: Sales data visualized on a map to show distribution across different countries.
-Region Representation: Bar chart comparing sales across various regions.
-Market Representation: Treemap illustrating sales distribution across different markets

 Relationships
 The Orders table is linked to the People table via the Salesperson name The Orders table is linked to the Returns table via the Order ID.

 ## New Measures

 Several new measures were created to enhance analysis: total sales, total profit, total units sold, total number of products, total number of customers, and total orders.

+# Visualizations

+Segmenting Visuals
+Country Representation: Sales data visualized on a map to show distribution across different countries.us and australia and france have most no:of sales

+Region Representation: Bar chart comparing sales across various regions. central, north,south have most no: of sale by region

+Market Representation: Treemap illustrating sales distribution across different markets.APAC,EU have most no:of sales in market

 ## Shipping Analysis

 A pie chart was created to visualize the percentage of shipping based on different ship modes:

 Standard Class: Highest sales,